aappleby/hancho/tutorial/tutorial.md

 In the previous example we hardcoded our output directory ```build/``` and the object filename ```build/src/main.o```.
 Let's make those more generic.

 Hancho contains a small number of built-in functions to make common build tasks easier.
-These are contained in ```hancho.base_rule``` - a Rule object that we can extend with our own commands.
+These are contained in ```hancho.config```, which is also a Rule object.
 Rule objects work much like Javascript objects, which use 'prototypical' inheritance - each rule can 'inherit' from another rule via Rule.extend(), and inside a template we can use both the parent's and the child's fields.
 We can also attach functions to rules and call those functions inside template strings.

 Hancho's base_rule also defines some special fields such as ```build_dir```, which specifies where Hancho should place output files.
 The ```depfile``` field tells Hancho where to find a file that contains the list of dependencies for the rule output(s).
 The dependency file should be in [GCC format](http://find_a_gcc_format_reference).
 To make GCC generate a depfile when we compile source code, we pass it the ```-MMD``` option.